kate-bagenzo/strawberry-starter/src/posts/example_posts/user-ref.md

     - However, it won't work out of the box.
 Check the [installation guide](/posts/example_posts/installation) and the `.env` file for more info.
 - `npm run backup`
     - New in version 1.1.0!
     - Backs up your site to a folder `_backup`.
-You can use this backup to upgrade Strawberry Starter versions - just paste it into the newer version.
+You can use this backup to upgrade Strawberry Starter versions - just paste the folder into the newer version.

 ### Detailed Folder Layout Reference
 Here's an overview of the folders and files in Strawberry Starter.
 You can ignore most of these and have a perfectly functional blog, but if you're curious and/or brave:
+- `_backup/`
+    - Contains a backup of your blog.
+    - Created by running `npm run backup`.
 - `_functions/`
     - Contains various scripts run by Node during the site's build and install.
 - `_site/`